jabirali/tmux-tilish/README.md

 <kbd>Alt</kbd> + <kbd>Space</kbd> followed by <kbd>h</kbd><kbd>j</kbd> would
 move to the left and then down, without requiring another prefix activation.
 The `tmux` option `repeat-time` can be used to customize this timeout.
-Personally, I find the default 500ms timeout a bit short, so you may want to increase this to at least a second if you use `tilish`:
+Personally, I find the default 500ms timeout somewhat short, and would recommend that you increase this to at least a second if you use `tilish`:

 	set -g repeat-time 1000